mredig/Notes-to-Self/Install_Plex_Server_on_Raspberry_pi.md

   * `sudo reboot`
 1. Configure server from web interface (another computer on the network would be best) by using port *32400* in url formatted like this:
   * `hostname:32400/web`

+### Maintenance

+The service is named *plexmediaserver* so you can use commands like

+	sudo service plexmediaserver start
+	sudo service plexmediaserver stop
+	sudo service plexmediaserver status